swent-group21/best-app-ever/docs/docker.md

 2. **Container Access**: Use `docker exec` to access the container and manually start the Expo app with `expo start --tunnel`.
 3. **Network Issues**: Ensure that the necessary ports (19001, 19002, 19006) are exposed and accessible.
 ## Conclusion
 By following this guide, you can successfully containerize your Expo-based React Native app and run it in a Docker environment.
-Using the `--tunnel` option ensures that your app is accessible from any device, regardless of network configuration.
+Using the `--tunnel` option ensures that your app is accessible from any device, regardless of network configurationj